lental/TeamBuilding/2016/README.md

-All things considered, I have a fairly small worldview of what an engineering team should be.
+All things considered, I have a fairly small world-view of what an engineering team should be.

 I've been out of college for only 4 years, where I have been at Ooyala for the entire duration.
 While the team has changed, I've been part of the same team from the start.
 This limited perspective has put strong bias on my experiences, but I hope that I can share some perspective on teams and management that can be applied generally.

-Not everything here is fully cleaned up, but there are points in here that I firmly believe in.

 # Skills for good management

+I'm sure I don't know every facet of effective management, these are some skills that I believe are important.

 ## Strong mediation